MMK21Hub/wakatime-tldraw/README.md

 5. Open up <https://www.tldraw.com/> and hopefully it works
    - If it doesn't work, just open an issue and we'll try to sort the problem out

+Take a look at [docs/tldraw-api.md](docs/tldraw-api.md) for my random notes on how to hook into tldraw's editor API.